Butter is the fine line between recipe success and recipe failure.

 But the good news is that you can control this!

 Whenever I work through recipe failures with bakers like you, I always ask about the butter.
 Most baking and dessert recipes begin with room temperature butter.
 This does not mean very soft butter.
-In fact, room temperature butter is supposed to be cool to touch.
+In fact, room temperature butter is supposed to be cool to the touch.

 And this is where some recipes are doomed from the very beginning.